ServerMod/MultiAdmin/README.md

 set_title_bar | Boolean | True | Whether to set the console window's titlebar, if false, this feature won't be used shutdown_when_empty_for | Integer | -1 | Shutdown the server once a round hasn't started in a number of seconds start_config_on_full | String | **Empty** | Start server with this config folder once the server becomes full [Requires ServerMod]

-## Upcoming Features
-- Support for running multiple server instances in one MultiAdmin instance